-New Vortex Jazz Club Limited Covid-19 Risk Assessment – Re-opening for live performances upstairs with an audience
+New Vortex Jazz Club Limited Covid-19 Risk Assessment and Risk Management Plan (Updated July 2021)

-Prominent notices are displayed encouraging the regular use of hand sanitiser and regular hand washing by audience members and staff.
+Prominent notices will be displayed encouraging the regular use of hand sanitiser and regular hand washing by all users of the premises.

 Audiences and musicians will be informed via the website of the systems adopted by the club to deal with Covid-19 and what is expected of them (eg compliance with Test-and-Trace, hand sanitising, not to go to the club if experiencing Covid-type symptoms etc).

-Clear notices will be put up at point of entry as follows:
+Clear notices will be put up at points of entry to the premises:

 - Instructing people not to enter if they have or may have Covid-type symptoms.

-- Encouraging people to wear a mask when moving around inside the building.
+- Requesting that people wear a mask when moving around inside the building.